How To Manage Stress!

-Whether it’s meeting deadlines at work, realizing you are late picking the kids up from school, or something more serious like bereavement, losing you job, getting divorced, witnessing an injury, or just raising children, stress is something we are all familiar with.
+Whether it’s meeting deadlines at work, realising you are late picking the kids up from school, or something more serious like bereavement, losing your job, getting divorced, witnessing an injury, or raising children, stress is something we are all familiar with.

 Stress is described as any change in the environment that elicits a response from an organism.

 A certain amount of stress is necessary, in order for the body to adjust and respond accordingly to any situation that is out of the ordinary.